Sun Finance

 Sun Finance Group is a Latvian financial technology company operating as an online and mobile lending marketplace.
 The company was founded by Toms Jurjevs and Emils Latkovskis in 2017 and is headquartered in Riga, Latvia.
-Sun Finance is present in several countries across Europe, Asia and Latin America.
+Sun Finance is present in several countries across Europe, Asia, and Latin America.

 History

 Founding

 Jurjevs and Latkovskis established the company in Riga in 2017.
-Prior to founding Sun Finance Group, Jurjevs was CEO of non-bank creditor company 4finance.
+Prior to founding Sun Finance Group, Jurjevs was the CEO of non-bank creditor company 4finance.
 His co-founder Emils Latkovskis was a former footballer, CEO of the Latvian Higher League, and a board member of the Latvian Football Federation and UEFA Futsal and Beach Soccer committee member.

 Further development

 In 2019, Sun Finance Group unified all of its loan originators under the Sun Finance brand.
 In Kazakhstan, Sun Finance sponsored youth football tournaments for the Auyl Football project in May 2021.
 By July 2021, Sun Finance has issued loans with the overall amount of $1 billion.
 On October 14, 2021, the company began trading bonds on the Nasdaq First North market of the Baltic stock exchanges.
 As of 2022, Sun Finance Group has 6 million registered users.

 The company has been noted by the media sources and financial technology industry.

+In 2023 Sun Finance was among Europe’s fastest-growing companies.